tshepang/blog/content/arts/Battlestar Galactica - Season 3 Episode 20.rst

-The very last episode of the Season mainly focuses on the trial of one former president who is accused of treason due to surrendering to the cylons (a species created by human) as well as giving them official approval to execute dozens of people.
+The very last episode of the Season mainly focuses on the trial of one former president who is accused of treason due to surrendering to the cylons (a species created by humans) as well as giving them official approval to execute dozens of people.
 The defence given by an assistant lawyer is a masterpiece, and would match well with any court thing I've seen in my tv/movie-watching history.
 The performance matches as well,